 Persons refused entry at the border are liable to immediate removal to the point of departure,[8] meaning that, in practice, they are required to present their asylum application immediately.

-Since December 2019, following an agreement between SEF and CPR, two CPR liaison officers were deployed to the premises of SEF-GAR/AIMA-CNAR, where the majority of applications are made, inter alia, to facilitate registration, provide information to applicants, and to perform the necessary referrals (e.g. for housing).
-While according to CPR’s observation, this measure has facilitated communication between the relevant entities and the provision of support to asylum seekers, it came to an end in January 2024 following a decision made by AIMA.
+Since December 2019, following an agreement between SEF and CPR, two CPR liaison officers were deployed to the premises of /AIMA-CNAR, where the majority of applications are made, inter alia, to facilitate registration, provide information to applicants, and to perform the necessary referrals (e.g. for housing).
+While according to CPR’s observation, this measure has facilitated communication between the relevant entities and the provision of support to asylum applicants, it came to an end in January 2024 following a decision made by AIMA.

-SEF/AIMA is required to register the asylum application within 3 working days of presentation and to issue the applicant with a certificate of asylum application within 3 days of registration.[10]
+AIMA is required to register the asylum application within 3 working days of presentation and to issue the applicant with a certificate of asylum application within 3 days of registration.[10]

 Since the beginning of AIMA’s operation, CPR has observed/received reports of concerning practices pertaining to the registration of asylum applications, namely:

-• Applicants being incorrectly informed that applications for international protection could only be made by persons displaced from Ukraine;
+- Applicants being incorrectly informed that applications for international protection could only be made by persons displaced from Ukraine;

-• Individuals reporting having to make multiple attempts in order for their application to be registered by the authorities;
+- Individuals reporting having to make multiple attempts in order for their application to be registered by the authorities;

-• Refusals to register applications due to lack of personnel;
+- Refusals to register applications due to lack of personnel;

-• Introduction of a ticketing system at CNAR’s premises according to which a ticket was required to apply for asylum.
+- Introduction of a ticketing system at CNAR’s premises according to which a ticket was required to apply for asylum.
 Following the distribution of 20 tickets per day no further applications were allowed;

-CPR is also aware of instances where asylum seekers were urged by AIMA officials to withdraw their applications for international protection without having access to legal information/assistance and based on wrongful information.
+CPR is also aware of instances in 2024 where asylum applicants were urged by AIMA officials to withdraw their applications for international protection without having access to legal information/assistance and based on wrongful information.
 This includes incorrect information such as the suggestion/advice that only applications related to political matters or problems with the authorities are accepted; wrongful assumptions regarding the situation in the country of origin; and the provision of incorrect and/or incomplete information regarding other avenues for regular stay and corresponding reception conditions.
 Importantly, such cases concerned particularly vulnerable applicants.
 CPR required clarifications regarding this practice and assisted the concerned applicants in requesting reversal of the withdrawal.
 While no specific feedback was received by the organisation, CPR is aware that the asylum applications concerned were reinstated by the authorities.

-In 2020, the UN Human Rights Committee highlighted that Portugal should ‘[e]nsure that all applications for international protection at the border and in reception and detention facilities are promptly received, registered and referred to the asylum authorities’ and ‘[c]ontinue its efforts to maintain and strengthen the quality of its refugee status determination procedures, in order to fairly and efficiently identify and recognise those in need of international protection and to afford sufficient guarantees of respect for the principle of non-refoulement under the Covenant’.[13]
-The Committee further recommended that Portugal strengthens ‘[…] training for the staff of migration institutions and border personnel on the rights of asylum seekers and refugees under the Covenant and other international standards.[14]
+In 2020, the UN Human Rights Committee highlighted that Portugal should ‘[e]nsure that all applications for international protection at the border and in reception and detention facilities are promptly received, registered and referred to the asylum authorities’ and ‘[c]ontinue its efforts to maintain and strengthen the quality of its refugee status determination procedures, in order to fairly and efficiently identify and recognise those in need of international protection and to afford sufficient guarantees of respect for the principle of non-refoulement under the Covenant’.[17]
+The Committee further recommended that Portugal strengthens ‘[…] training for the staff of migration institutions and border personnel on the rights of asylum seekers and refugees under the Covenant and other international standards’.[18]

 A study focusing on the situation of asylum-seeking unaccompanied children and ageing out in Portugal published in 2021 revealed that the majority of those questioned stated that they were not aware of the possibility of applying for international protection upon arrival in the country, and that they had been informed of it by the national authorities in light of their situation.[19]